 Even though I’ve been to Manhattan a ton (I’m thinking I was around my hundredth trip by the time I moved), I realized once I woke up here the next morning that I was a little bit scared.
 A big change is scary!
 Honestly, what doesn’t scare you doesn’t challenge you.

 My best tip for making a big change is to just do it.
 When Bren and I decided to move to Manhattan we were both absolutely sure.
-At the same time, it was similar to ripping a bandaid off, you just do it all at once.
+At the same time, it was similar to ripping a bandaid off; you just do it all at once.
 We packed up our apartment and started looking for a place to live right away.
 Of course, there’s more to consider than that.
 You have to find a removal company to move your things (unless you are lucky enough to know somebody with a van or something).
 If you have vehicles, you will probably want to learn more about car shipping companies too.
 You also need to think about what insurance plan to go for – this decision can be made easier by taking some time to check out great reviews of insurers to help inform you before the final verdict.

 So many reasons to love NY: 1. $1 slices of pizza

 3. $116 for an unlimited Metrocard (subway card) gets you anywhere you want in any of the boroughs.